Teleportation of Post-Selected Quantum States: Introduction

 In this paper we describe teleportation of a post-selected state.
 It was previously known \cite{nonLocalPreAndPostSelectedLev} that this could be accomplished for a $2$ dimensional system with probability $1/4$.
 However like the original teleportation, we shall show that this can be done with certainty.
 We then extend this to pre and post-selected states.
 This is a fundamental protocol, which can then be used as a building block for more complex tasks.
-We also extend $\it{port}$-based teleportation to pre and post-selected states, and discuss instantaneous measurements and computation of pre and post-selected states.
+We also extend $\it{port}$-based teleportation to pre and post-selected states, show how this can be used as a quantum memory for such states, and discuss instantaneous measurements and computation of pre and post-selected states.

 Note that if teleportation was a unitary operation, we could reverse the unitary to teleport the post-selected state backwards in time.
 However since teleportation involves measurements and classical communication which cannot be sent backwards in time we cannot simply time-reverse the usual teleportation.